mekkim/innersourcecommons.org-wiki/Dedicated-Community-Leader.md

 - For managers steeped in traditional project management methods, the value contribution of the InnerSource working model is less obvious than that of the methods they are accustomed to.
 - Managers are more likely to assign their top developers to a project if its value contribution is high and well understood.
 - The more influence a community has on its own course, the more attractive it becomes for contributors.

+**Review comments**
+- managers won't commit experienced developers as a community leader if they are not yet sold on InnerSource and as long as there are other, important projects

 ## Solution